 - If the response is not available in cache, Cloudflare queries the upstream authoritative nameservers.

-- Cloudflare temporarily caches the response for subsequent DNS queries.
+- After returning the response from the nameservers, Cloudflare temporarily caches it for subsequent DNS queries.

-DNS Firewall provides the following benefits while allowing organizations total control over their authoritative nameservers:
+DNS Firewall provides the following benefits while allowing your organization total control over your authoritative nameservers: